Manojkumarupm/ClientApp/README.md

 Client Application should be cloned to local.
 Once after the cloning kindly use npm install to install all the dependency files

+Please edit the port in BaseURL property in environment.ts file based on the Web API solution.
+As of now configured 62677 in the file.

 Angular UI -> request for Asset List (passing page No, Page Size and sortOrder ) and data will be fetched based on the given input